← Back to Thinking

 The result was predictable: new users either opened a support ticket or quietly never came back.
 The product was capable.
 The first session wasn't.

-Good onboarding UX is not a welcome sequence.
-It's a system that removes every reason a user has to hesitate - and replaces it with one clear reason to take the next step.
-Build that system, and the aha moment takes care of itself.
+Good onboarding is not a welcome sequence.
+It is a system that removes every reason a new user has to hesitate and replaces it with one clear reason to take the next step.
+Build that, and activation follows.

 Frequently Asked Questions